OscarMulder/codam-42sh/README.md

 # codam-42sh [![codecov](https://codecov.io/gh/OscarMulder/codam-42sh/branch/master/graph/badge.svg?token=hg6wEBSVIc)](https://codecov.io/gh/OscarMulder/codam-42sh)

 ## What is VelaSHell
-Velashell is a bash-styled shell school project completely written in C. We worked on it with 5 people for a total duration of around 6 months.
-The goal was to write a complete and solid UNIX shell.
+Velashell (<B>vsh</B>) is a bash-styled shell school project completely written from scratch in C with very limited access to libraries and tools.
+We worked on it with 5 people for a total duration of around 5 months.

-## The goal of the project
+## The (learning) goals of the project:
-\<insert content\>
+- To complete the final project in our school's pre-internship UNIX branch.
+- Learn a lot more about the inner workings of the UNIX system.
+- Learn about all the different type of shell implementations.
+- Learn how to write our own lexer from scratch in C (**no tools allowed**).
+- Learn how to write our own parser from scratch in C (**again, no tools allowed**).
+- Learn how to write nice and clean code.
+- To create a stable and complete UNIX shell.

+## Installing and running VelaSHell
+Install:
+> `make && make clean`

+Run:
+> `./vsh`

 ## Project General Instructions
 1. The shell can not leak in any way.
 2. In no way can the shell quit in an unexpected manner (e.g. segfault).
-3. We may only use the following libc functions, anything else is **prohibited**:
+3. We may only use the following `libc` functions, anything else is **prohibited**:
    1. the whole `man 2` section
    2. `malloc`, `free`, `opendir`, `readdir`, `opendir`, `getcwd`, `signal`,